How to fix Disk Utility not loading on Mac

 4. Free up some system storage space

-Another reason why Disk Utility is not loading on a Mac could be down to your available storage.
+Another reason why Disk Utility is not loading on a Mac could be due to your available storage.
 Various functions will struggle to perform if your device is maxed out or getting close.

 Here's a quick reminder on how to check storage on Mac: